-SOUTH AFRICA - G20 GLOBAL TWENTY
+SOUTH AFRICA - G20 (GLOBAL WARMING) TWENTY

 South Africa is one of the top twenty countries of the world that could benefit from looking at ways of reducing climate change in the interests of slowing global warming, our melting ice caps, sea level rise and ocean acidity.

 We may care to think otherwise, but we share one globe, a home for all of us facing the greatest technical challenges we have yet tackled as brothers and sisters of planet earth there are no borders.
 What neighbor countries trash today is your pollution problem tomorrow, and what we fail to clean up today as responsible parents is our children's legacy for generations to come.